 Make sure to keep an eye on your fire for the first few minutes to ensure that the coals did catch the fire and that you can see embers down inside.
-Please don't stick your snout down next to the coals as they will be quite hot, even if they don't look it yet!
-Once you’ve dumped your coals into your grill, allow it to cool before storing.
+Once you’ve dumped your coals into your grill, allow your chimney to cool before storing.
 Your chimney can be used while sitting on your grill grates, on concrete or asphalt or any other heat safe surface you have available to you.
 Make sure it’s out of reach of children and pets that might be passing by!